| |

 -

-The market price of a stock divided by the company's
+The market price of a

-widely regarded yardstick for investors, it often
+yardstick for investors, it often appears with stock

-appears with stock price quotations. top
+price quotations. top

 -